 Example Letter of Intent – for a Specific Job

-I am writing to express my strong interest in the position of library aide at XYZ University, as listed on Monster.com.
+I am writing to express my strong interest in the position of library aide at Acme University, as listed on Monster.com.
 I am a recent college graduate with extensive library experience and a record of excellent written and oral communication.
 I believe I would be an ideal fit for this position at your organization.

 I am skilled at communicating effectively with diverse people across various platforms.
-In my position as administrative assistant at XYZ Library, I greeted dozens of patrons each day on the phone and in person.
+In my position as administrative assistant at Longmont Library, I greeted dozens of patrons each day on the phone and in person.
 I also answered patron queries via email and social media.
 I received recognition from the circulation department head for my friendly demeanor, patience, and ability to communicate professionally with all patrons.